cse110-sp24-group9/CSE110-Project/admin/cipipeline/phase1.md

-#CICD Pipeline
+# CICD Pipeline

-phase1.md - a short 2 page (roughly) status on the pipeline in terms of what is currently functional (and what is planned or in progress).
-Embed your diagram in the markdown file. phase1.mp4 - a no more than 2 min video demonstration of the pipeline

-CI/CD pipeline phase 1 should be a vetting phase where you try and implement as many of the following ideas as possible, based on their relevance to your project:

-Linting and code style enforcement (may happen in pipeline and/or in editor) Code quality via tool  (ex.
-Codeclimate, Codacy, etc.)
-Code quality via human review (ex.
-Pull Requests)
-Unit tests via automation (ex.
-Jest, Tape, Ava, Cypress, Mocha/Chai, etc.)
-Documentation generation via automation (ex.
-JSDocs) Other testing including e2e (end to end) and pixel testing is also possible so you may decide to use an environment that does numerous things.

 ## Introduction

-For ShellDiver's Phase 1 CI/CD Pipeline, we have incorporated ESLint for linting and code-style enforcement.
-Additionally, we have enforced Pull Requests for all branches and issues so that no one can commit to the main branch themselves.
-We have also added in Jest for unit testing, as we learned in lab 5.
-Also, we have documentation generation by implementing JSDocs.
-These are what we have already implemented for phase 1.
-For phase 2, we plan to incorporate a third-party code quality via tools, such as Codeclimate or Codacy (although we don't like either.).
+Welcome to the initial phase of ShellDiver's CI/CD Pipeline, where we have established a foundational framework aimed at enhancing the quality and reliability of our software development process.
+At this stage, our pipeline incorporates a series of automated and manual checks designed to streamline development workflows and ensure that our codebase remains clean and efficient.
+Currently, we have successfully integrated ESLint for stringent linting and code-style enforcement.
+This will help maintain a consistent coding standard across the project.
+Pull requests are mandatory and instilled in all contributions to the main branch.
+This fosters a collaborative review culture and minimizes integration issues.
+We have also applied Jest for unit testing, as we have learned in lab 5, to catch bugs early in the development cycle.
+Additionally, our pipeline automatically generates documentation through JSDocs to keep all project stakeholders aligned.
+This first phase serves as the groundwork for more sophisticated tools and processes we plan to implement in Phase 2.
+We plan to incorporate third-party code quality via tools, such as Codeclimate or Codacy (although we don't like either.).
 After lab 6, we will incorporate e2e, end-to-end, and pixel testing after lab6.

 ## Phase 1 CI/CD Pipeline walkthrough

 ![image](phase1.drawio.png)

-- First, the developr will begin devoloping.
+- First, the developer will begin developing.
 - Next, it will go through ESLINT Static Code analysis
 - Then it will check for errors
   - If there are errors, the developer will fix the errors and go back to Step 2
-  - Otherwise the developer will create JSDoc COmmments
+  - Otherwise, the developer will create JSDoc comments
 - After the Developer creates JSDoc Comments, the developer will create JEST Test
 - We ask, does it pass the test locally
   - If not, fix the code and go back to step 2